GetDKAN/data-catalog-frontend/README.md

 # Data Catalog Frontend

-This is a REACT frontend for [DKAN 2.x](https://github.com/GetDKAN/dkan).
+This is a REACT frontend designed to utilize the latest stable version of [DKAN 2.x](https://github.com/GetDKAN/dkan) as a backend.

-This app serves as a starter App, or example of how to use the [data-catalog-components](https://github.com/GetDKAN/data-catalog-components) library to easily create open data catalogs.
+This application serves as a starter app, or example of how to use the [data-catalog-components](https://github.com/GetDKAN/data-catalog-components) library to easily create open data catalogs.

-This app is designed utilize the latest stable version of Drupal 8's version of [DKAN](https://github.com/GetDKAN/dkan) as a backend but can be modified to run off of other data catalog backends.

 ## Auto Set Up